Unfortunately the library is not able to provide notary services. In order to get a document notarized you must see a certified Notary Public.

 Carboxyhemoglobin can cause headaches, fatigue, nausea, dizzy spells, confusion and irritability.
 Later stages of CO poisoning can cause vomiting, loss of consciousness and eventually brain damage or death.
 Appliances such as furnaces, space heaters, clothes dryers, ranges, ovens, water heaters, charcoal grills, fireplaces and wood burning stoves produce CO.
 Carbon monoxide usually is vented to the outside if appliances function correctly and the home is vented properly.
 Problems occur when the furnace heat exchanger crack or vents and chimneys become blocked.

-The Tempe Fire Department recommends installing at least one carbon monoxide detector with an audible alarm near the bedrooms.
-If a home has more than one story, a detector should be placed on each story.
+The Tempe Fire Medical Rescue Department recommends if you have any of the above gas appliances in your home you should install at least one carbon monoxide detector with an audible alarm near your bedrooms.
+If your home has more than one story, a detector should be placed on each story.

 There are several name brands available including Underwriters Laboratories (UL) and Factory Mutual (FM).
 Smoke alarms are available for the hearing impaired and can be purchased through your local fire equipment companies.
 It's important that you follow the manufacturer's recommendations for installation, testing and maintenance.
 Visit our smoke alarm web page.